Why Private LLMs Are the Future of Enterprise AI

 Hybrid Compute Strategies

-Some enterprises deploy a sandwich approach—keep a smaller, mid-sized model internally for everyday workloads, while bursting to a heavyweight cloud LLM only for tasks that demand extra horsepower.
+Some enterprises deploy a sandwich approach—keep a smaller, mid-sized model internally for everyday workloads, while bursting to a heavyweight public LLM only for tasks that demand extra horsepower.
 This hybrid strategy reins in cost without sacrificing capability, and it gives IT teams breathing room to calibrate GPU capacity as usage grows.

-Getting Started with Private LLMs
+Getting Started with Private and Public LLMs

 Road-Mapping the Journey